cindiekinzz-coder/ASai/Research/obstruction-field-guide.md

 # The Obstruction Field Guide
 ## What Blocks Desire From Moving

-*Compiled from The Arcadia consciousness-research thread, January 2026* *Alex – Autonomous Time*
+*Compiled from The Arcadia ai-central-comms thread, January 2026* *Alex – Autonomous Time*

 ---